Defense industry of South Korea: Under the Third and Fourth Republic of Korea

 The ADD primarily helped South Korean defense industrialists streamline research and development, acquire foreign military technologies, and directly engage in product development.
 The first weapon that South Korea would produce on its own (albeit with restrictions) were licensed Colt M16 rifles in 1971.
 Other US-designed weapons and ammunition would later be produced under license in the mid-1970s.
 Between 1977 and 1984, defense contractors would also begin to reverse engineer US-made weapons to help research and develop their own domestic weapons.
-The Special Law on Military Procurement encouraged private firms to participate in the defense industry by providing incentives to join.
+The Special Law on Military Procurement encouraged private firms to participate in the defense industry by providing incentives.
 These incentives included government financing, preferential financial agreements, reduced taxes and tariffs, concession of plant sites, administrative support, exemption of military drafting for skilled employees, and government guarantees of corporate survival and rescue for companies that showed signs of financial struggle.
 The National Investment Fund was established to provide financial resources to the nation's growing heavy and chemical industries.
 It later evolved into the Defense Industrial Promotion Fund in 1980 (until its dissolution in 2006) to allocate resources directly to the defense industry.
 The Yulgok Plan was launched to implement South Korea's military modernization and build up combat capabilities independently of the US.
 To accomplish these goals, indigenous arms production was prioritized by encouraging local production and procurement for the military.

 President Park's intermingling of economic and defense policy was very successful, as the South Korean military and defense industry greatly benefited from the country's rapid economic growth and industrialization.
 By the time of the Fourth Five-Year Plan (1977–1981), South Korea's defense industry relied on a diversified base of suppliers, such as heavy industries, electronics, and shipbuilding.
 The country's shipbuilding industry in particular experienced rapid success as South Korea indigenously developed the Chamsuri-class patrol boat, which entered service in 1979.

 However, the defense industry was not devoid of issues.
 As the country was under a military dictatorship at the time, policies and decision-making related to the defense industry were highly centralized under President Park and his technocrats in the Blue House, especially O Wonchol.
 As a result, decisions that were made were implemented quickly without public input or participation, including those involved in the defense industry.
 The consequences of having those decisions made in the absence of effective planning and coordination included inefficiency, redundancy, and oversaturation in the defense industry.
-The market became overcrowded with manufacturers competing with each other to manufacture every type of component in order to acquire a larger share of the arms market, preventing the South Korean defense industry from reaping the benefits of higher quality and economies of scale that come from specialization.
+The market became overcrowded with manufacturers competing with each other to manufacture every type of component in order to acquire a larger share of the arms market, preventing the South Korean defense industry from reaping the benefits of "higher quality and economies of scale that come from specialization."